mikemayer67/XMLFunc/readme.md

       <arg name="base"     type="double"/>
     </arglist>

 Value Elements
 --------------

-The remaining elements in the XML struture each is/has a value.
-There may be only one top level value element, which may contain one or more value elements, which may in turn contain one or more value elements, which may ....
+The remaining elements in the XML struture each has a value.
+There can be only one top level value element, which may contain one or more value elements, which may in turn contain one or more value elements, which may in turn ....

 There are two basic types of value elements: inputs and operators.
 Inputs are always leaf nodes in the XML.
-Operators may be leaf nodes (if all of its operaands are specified via attributes) or, more often, as composite elements containing one or more other value elements.
+Operators may be leaf nodes (if all of its operands are specified via attributes) or, more often, as composite elements containing one or more other value elements.

-  There are no attributes which apply to all value elements.

     value := input|operator

 --------------------------------------------------------------------------------